cchadirdjian13/BTM495-Project/README.md

 # Premium Salon Dimension Appointment System ✂️

 A full-stack web application designed to handle the end-to-end booking flow for a high-end salon.
-It provides dedicated dashboards for both Clients and Stylists, allowing for seamless appointment scheduling, real-time status updates, payments, and reviews.
+It provides dedicated dashboards for both Clients and Stylists, allowing for seamless appointment scheduling, real-time status updates, payments, integrated notifications, and full bilingual support (English/French).

-The application is built combining a sleek, glassmorphic React frontend with a lightweight Flask REST backend, which wraps pure Python business logic objects.
+The application is built combining a sleek, glassmorphic React frontend with a robust Flask REST backend, powered by a persistent SQLite database.

 ---